Weights & Measures,

 rational.
 (I hope.)

-Size is an additional characteristic rolled on 3d6
+Size is an additional characteristic rolled on 3d6.

-dice.
 In addition, all characters should also

 roll Build on 1d6, with a 1 indicating a